 Blood glucose reading in Apple Watch Series

-Reading blood glucose levels is a bit tricky as the traditional method requires one to inject a sample of their blood and send it to a lab.
-Or, use a home kit that still needs a blood sample.
-Implementing it on Apple Watch or any smartwatch is a huge challenge in itself.
+The traditional method of taking blood glucose readings requires one to inject a sample of their blood and send it to a lab.
+Or using a home kit that still needs a blood sample.
+Both of which are invasive processes.
+So you can already imagine that implementing non-invasive blood glucose measurement on a compact device like an Apple Watch is a tricky ordeal.

 - Also Read:

-- Meanwhile, check out our review of the Galaxy Watch 3.
+- Meanwhile, check out our review of the Apple Watch Ultra.